TolinSimpson/Kitbashery-deprecated-/README.md

-Kitbashery is released under the GNU GPL V3 License
+Kitbashery is released under the GPL-3.0 License

 Parts of Kitbashery have been kitbashed together using in full or in part the following 3rd party solutions:
 <br>